olivpeter/devfinances/README.md

 - You can start editing the page by modifying `index.html`.
 The page auto-updates as you edit the file.
 - You can find style sheets files in `main.scss` and partials in `./partials`
+- Don't forget to import your partials at `main.scss`: `@import "./partials/yourPartial"`

 ### 🤝 Contributing

+- Fork this repo
+- Create your branch with this pattern: `git checkout -b feat/<your-feat>`
+- Commit your changes with conventional commits: `feat: Add my feature`
+- Push to your branch: `git push origin feat/<your-feat>`

 ![](./assests/img/og_Image_1200x630.jpg)